 I think it’s pretty clear that the internet is both a force for the promotion of democracy across the world, and at the same time a means of subverting it.
 People are disillusioned with politics and their leaders, partly because they know too much about them.
 Democracy is in serious trouble in some respects in its very heartlands, so against the backdrop of all the other things affecting the European Union there are global influences that affect everybody.

-A more detailed discussion of the topics covered in this article is available in Anthony Giddens’ book, Turbulent and Mighty Continent: What Future for Europe?
+This article originally appeared on the EUROPP blog.
+A more detailed discussion of the topics covered is available in Anthony Giddens’ book, Turbulent and Mighty Continent: What Future for Europe?
 (Polity Press 2013).
 A podcast of a recent LSE event to mark the publication of the book is available here.

 Anthony Giddens is former Director of the LSE and a member of the House of Lords.
 His books include Turbulent and Mighty Continent: What Future for Europe?
 (Polity Press 2013), Sociology (Polity Press 2013), The Third Way: The Renewal of Social Democracy (Polity Press 1998), and Capitalism and Modern Social Theory (Cambridge University Press 1973).